OpenRLHF/OpenRLHF/docs/openllama2_tutorial.md

 sbatch ./train_llama_slurm.sh
 ```

-### build openllama2 from conda envs
+### build openrlhf from conda envs
-If you really don't want to use nvidia docker, we also provide tutorials for building openllama2 from a conda environment.
+If you really don't want to use nvidia docker, we also provide tutorials for building openrlhf from a conda environment.
 ```
 # we need conda
 conda create -n llama2 python=3.8